RWS/tridion-sites-extensions-api-docs/docs/open-api-client.batchoperationsservice.batchunclassify.md

 ## BatchOperationsService.batchUnclassify() method

+> Warning: This API is now obsolete.
+>
-Unclassifies a batch of items.
+> Unclassifies a batch of items.
 This operation returns an instance of 'BatchOperationCreationResult' type.

 **Signature:**